mtill/MailWebsiteChanges/README.md

    * type (optional; default: 'html')
        + content type of the website, e.g., 'xml'/'html'/'text'.
    * contentxpath / titlexpath (optional)
        + XPath expression for the content/title sections to extract.
+If you prefer, you could use contentcss/titlecss instead.
+   * contentcss / titlecss (optional)
+       + CSS expression for the content/title sections to extract.
    * contentregex / titleregex (optional)
        + Regular expression.
    * encoding (optional; default: 'utf-8')